 A great restaurant to site outside, the food is nice but you go there mostly for the hipster environment.

-And every day (except Sunday) local market is the Albert cuyp.
+And every day the bigest food market form the Netherlands (except Sunday) the local market Albert cuyp.

 A great 17th century Dutch liqueur distillery is Wynand Fockink, reserve a tasting hour for €17,50 including 6 drinks and a tour!

 For more alternative places you can go to Roest or de Ceuvel, better with nice weather though.

 The Bloemenbar at Spuiplein is open until late, the poolbar around the same area is aslo a very nice spot.

 A great Berlin style EDM venue is de school (usually only in weekends, so check what’s on).

 For more alternative places go to pacific parc or skatecafe, always check what’s on though.

 The (legendary) gay areas are around the reguliersdwarsstraat and the zeedijk.

 For the expensive big brand fashion shops go to the “Pieter Cornelis hooft straat” between the Vondelpark (biggest park in Amsterdam) and the museum square.